 Earn Your Degree in an Accelerated Format

 The program is uniquely designed to allow candidates to complete the requirements in an accelerated format.
-During the semester, you'll focus on courses for five weeks, which allows you to complete three or more classes per semester.
+During the semester, you'll focus on courses for seven weeks, which allows you to complete three or more classes per semester.
 During two of those semesters, including one summer, you’ll complete internships with mentor administrators at the elementary or secondary school level, depending on your licensure goal.
 For a full semester, you’ll have the opportunity to lead, work, and make decisions that are typical of a school principal.
 You’ll complete one of your placements in a school other than the one in which you currently work.

 Your Future as a Leader

 With your completion of three years of teaching in an elementary or secondary school, along with this Master of Education in Administration and Supervision, you’ll be eligible to become a certified administrator in a South Carolina school district.
 Some of the roles in which you’ll be equipped and qualified to serve include: